Google Ads Training for Dropshippers: The Ecom Lab System

 The quality of answers in a community depends entirely on who is answering.

-In Google Ads eCom Lab, the people answering your questions in chat are senior ZenoX operators - the same operators managing Google Ads for 200+ live ecom brands, including dropshipping operators across fashion, home decor, electronics, beauty tools, and general merchandise.
+In Google Ads eCom Lab, the people answering your questions in chat are senior ZenoX operators.
+They are the same people managing Google Ads for 200+ live ecom brands, including dropshipping operators across fashion, home decor, electronics, beauty tools, and general merchandise.
+The beauty-tools lane leans on the same claim-compliance playbook as Google Ads for beauty brands.

 When a dropshipping operator posts a question about a GMC disapproval in a policy-sensitive category, the operator answering has probably handled the same disapproval on a client account in the last month.
 That is the difference between a community answer and a forum answer.

-300+ dropshipping operators inside the community are also a resource.
-The search function in Skool means you can find every previous thread about your exact problem - and most common dropshipping problems have been discussed and solved in the community already.
+1,200+ operators inside the community are also a resource.
+The search function in Skool means you can find every previous thread about your exact problem, and most common dropshipping problems have been discussed and solved in the community already.

 Where to start if you are a dropshipping operator